EBrown8534/Framework/README.md

 This repository is a bulk repository for cloning many functions of `System.Drawing`, `System.Windows` and `System.Windows.Forms` in an XNA-compatible form, as well as other various utilities and objects for performing various tasks.

+It also includes utilities for integrating GitHub's Webhook API with your applications, and soon will feature Bitbucket integration.

 This repository was originally created for another project of mine, hence the naming.

 ## Included projects